kaamui/escprinter/README.md

 =======

 Simple Java class to allow printing to Epson ESC/P and ESC/P2 matrix printers.
 See below for the different ways to use it.
-You can also try to compile and run MatrixMain.java to test theses features
+You can also try to compile and run MatrixMain.java to test these features

 	private static void classicUse(String printerName)
 	{